 In addition, under the pen name Pembroke Sinclair, she has written YA novels about zombies and the tough teens who survive the apocalyptic world.

 She has also written nonfiction stories for Serial Killer Magazine and published a book about slasher films called Life Lessons from Slasher Films.

 For more information, please check out her blog at pembrokesinclair.blogspot.com or email her at email@example.com.

-Bridget Hardy, Laramie Makerspace board member, on building a community of builders.
+Bridget Hardy, Laramie MakerPlace: a community workshop with tools for everyone, board member, on building a community of builders.
 Bridget Hardy was born and raised in Laramie.
 She left for school, travel and adventure, but has recently returned to her family roots.
 While living on the West Coast, she got involved in the world of “Makers” aka the “Do It Yourself” movement and found it so inspiring, she’s helping bring it to Laramie.

-Robin Hill, retired UW philosophy faculty, on everyday fallacies and the holes in our logic.
+Robin Hill, adjunct UW philosophy faculty, on everyday fallacies and the holes in our logic.